HassanAli42/Threaded-WebServer/README.txt

 PURPOSE:

-The purpose of this lab is to construct a multi-threaded web server using POSIX threads (pthreads) in C language to learn about thread programming and synchronization methods.
+The purpose is to construct a multi-threaded web server using POSIX threads (pthreads) in C language to learn about thread programming and synchronization methods.
 Our web server will be able to handle any file type: HTML, GIF, JPEG, TXT, etc. and of any arbitrary size.
 It should handle a limited portion of the HTTP web protocol (namely, the GET command to fetch a web page / files).

 HOW TO USE: